Stéphanie Do: Constituency

 Then, in May 2018, following damage caused by new floods, she again asked Nicolas Hulot for the Seine-et-Marne municipalities benefit from the recognition for natural disaster.
-In September 2018, a hundred municipalities of Seine-et-Marne were recognized of natural disaster [34][35], including 4 cities of his constituency (Brou-Sur-Chantereine, Chelles, Lognes and Vaires-sur-Marne).
+In September 2018, a hundred municipalities of Seine-et-Marne were recognized of natural disaster [34][35], including 4 cities of his constituency (Brou-sur-Chantereine, Chelles, Lognes and Vaires-sur-Marne).

 Do supported structuring projects for municipalities in the 10th constituency of Seine-et-Marne, in the context of calls for projects on behalf of the Local Investment Support Staffing (DSIL).
 In total, 11.5 million euros in loans were granted to the Seine-et-Marne municipalities in 2018.
 Three communes in the 10th constituency receive funding of more than 1 million euros.
 In Champs-sur-Marne, the project for the construction of sustainable housing receives funding of 250,000 euros and five families will be able to move out of slums.
 In June 2018, Stéphanie Do intervened with the Prime Minister in favor of this project.
 In Chelles, five projects receive funding for a total budget of 720 118 euros.
 Among them, an endowment of more than 237 650 euros will be paid to bring children's games up to standard and secure.
 Finally, in Brou-sur-Chantereine, the State invested 94 045 euros notably to enlarge the refectory of the Suzanne Demetz school.

 Since 2017, Do has been working with parents of students from Champs-sur-Marne, Noisiel and Chelles to improve the conditions of school transportation for children on several sections of line 25 in Seine-et-Marne.
 Indeed, city buses unsuitable for school transport had replaced coaches.
 She brought the demands of parents of students to Île-de-France Mobilités.
 She obtained then the change of rolling stock for the Gournay - Champs-sur-Marne section.

 International

 On 26 March 2018, Nguyen Phu Trong, General Secretary of the Communist Party of Vietnam was received in the National Assembly as part of his official visit to France.
 Stephanie Do, as President of the France-Vietnam Friendship Group in the National Assembly, welcomed him and then participated in exchanges with François de Rugy, President of the French National Assembly.
 The next day, the President of the Republic, Emmanuel Macron, invited Stephanie Do to have lunch at the Elysee in honor of the visit of this Secretary General.

 Stéphanie Do accompanied Prime Minister Édouard Philippe when his official visit to Vietnam from 1 to 4 November 2018.
 In this context, an exchange meeting was held between the French and Vietnamese parliamentary groups.

-In April 2019, French National Assembly President Richard Ferrand welcomed Vietnamese National Assembly President Nguyen Thi Kim Ngân, in the presence of Stéphanie Do at the 11th Conference of French-Vietnamese Decentralized Cooperation.
+In April 2019, French National Assembly President Richard Ferrand welcomed Vietnamese National Assembly President Nguyễn Thị Kim Ngân, in the presence of Stéphanie Do at the 11th Conference of French-Vietnamese Decentralized Cooperation.

+Stéphanie Do visited Vietnam as part of an official visit, at the invitation of the President of the French Republic, Emmanuel Macron, and his wife, Brigitte Macron, from May 25 to May 27, 2025.